The Human Rights Warrior

 My voice sounded much calmer than I expected.
 It certainly didn’t convey what I was feeling.
 When you are a parent, and your most important job in life is to protect your kid, it is terribly disconcerting – not to mention heartrending – to hear her say something like this.
 I wanted to scream, “Who in the world would have the audacity to touch MY CHILD inappropriately?!?!”

-Somehow, I stayed calm and delved for facts; she answered each question fully and calmly.
+Somehow, I stayed calm and delved for facts.
+She answered each question fully and calmly.
 Here is a summary of what she told me and what I wrote in an email to her teacher later that night:

 My daughter told me that X has been touching her a lot and making her feel uncomfortable.
 She said on Friday that he was rubbing her upper thighs and touched her briefly in the bathing suit area.
 She said that it is usually during circle time that this happens, so she tries not to sit near him.
 I told her to tell you immediately the next time it happened, but I would appreciate it if you could keep an eye out for this behavior and help her avoid it.